 The controls in an e.report provide the columns for a data set.
-You must use columns from controls in only a single section in the e.report.
+As discussed earlier, you must use columns from controls in only a single section in the e.report, and you must use either data controls or page controls.
 The scoped name of the column shows the section that contains the control.
 This name is available in the user interface for editing the data set.